Graham Henderson - Our Chief Executive

 Laurent is both British and French.
 Laurent is studying for his MBA at London Business School.
 Prior to LBS, he worked for Centrica, the UK’s largest energy supplier, on the development of their renewable energy business.
 Prior to that, Laurent worked for KPMG in London for four years, where he worked in their Transactions & Restructuring practice advising clients in a wide range of industry sectors.
 He holds a degree in Economics from the University of St. Andrews.
 Laurent brings significant financial and business expertise as well as strong interests in Anglo-French cultural exchange and non-profit board governance.

-Erica is Head of Classics at La Sainte Union School, a state secondary school in Camden.
-As well as her experience as a member of the R & V volunteer community, and an event manager for the charity, she is an experienced educational professional, with excellent knowledge of the curriculum and educational needs.
+Erica was until recently Head of Classics at La Sainte Union School, a state secondary school in Camden.
+As well as her experience as a member of the R&V volunteer community, and an event manager for the charity, she is an experienced educational professional, with excellent knowledge of the curriculum and educational needs.
 As a Camden teacher and a local resident, she also brings excellent local knowledge and connections.
 She has a long-standing academic and personal interest in European literature, music and film

 Catherine is currently a Professor at Audencia Business School in Nantes in France where she lectures in marketing and arts management.
 Further to her PhD (University of Sheffield) which explored the motivations behind Corporate Support of the Arts, she has developed expertise in the relationships between arts and business.
 She looks forward to bringing her enthusiasm and practical skills to the board.
 She sees the Foundation as a great opportunity to return to French poetry and develop its influence in other fields (such as management).
 As a French national having lived for a long time in the UK, she is also keen to establish bridges between the French and the British culture.